abengtss-max/aksstopandstartwithaz/README.md

 # AKS start and stop with Azure CLI
-This is a **basic** bash script for starting and stopping AKS clusters within a subscription. currently the scripts only look at **powerState** to either start or stop the AKS cluster. the powerState indicates which state the AKS cluster is currently in.
+This is a **basic** bash script for starting and stopping AKS clusters within a subscription. currently the scripts only looks at **powerState** and **Tags** set on the AKS service to either start or stop the AKS cluster. the powerState indicates which state the AKS cluster is currently in.
 There are two main states:

 **Running**
 **Stopped**

+The bash script also looks at a tag on AKS resource level, containing the tag value **Hours**.
+If an AKS cluster do not have the tag value set to Hours on AKS service level then, that particular AKS cluster will not be stopped or started.

 # Configure and Create a cronjob